 But the only way to truly protect yourself, and the best advice to follow on how to deal with a sociopath truly is to just stay away.

 I know it sounds dramatic and harsh.
-But if you don’t have a lot of experience in dealing with a sociopath, or you don’t take these symptoms seriously, you can, and more than likely will, get hurt.
+But if you don’t have a lot of experience in dealing with a sociopath, or you don’t take these behaviors seriously, you can, and more than likely will, get hurt.

 My advice and my feelings on this subject come from my personal experience of growing up with a brother who has antisocial personality disorder.